80s

 Home Décor

 Home décor in the 1980s used an entirely different approach than 80s fashion.
 While some of the colors are similar, particularly soft and pastel colors, there was a focus on contrasting colors.
-Compared with the 1970s, there was a distinct move away from natural colors, so you’ll see more primary colors (reds, yellows, and blues).
+Compared with the 1970s, there was a distinct move away from natural colors, so you’ll see more primary colors (reds, yellows, and blues) that were popular in the 80s.

 For appliances and kitchen hardware, gold was exceptionally popular while pink was used abundantly in bathroom settings.
 Striped patterns and monograms were also common and if you’re wanting to decorate your home in 80s style, then make sure you use the proper hex codes, swatches, and Pantone paint color matching for these color combinations.